datstartup/ubuntuopenbox/_posts/2020-06-09-add-an-autostart-file.md

 cd /
 ```

-* `cd` command are for navigate to the directory containing script.
-This is particular useful when running python module.
+* `cd` commands are for navigating to the directory containing the script.
+This is particularly useful when running python module.

 * `sudo -u pi` are for instructing that a specific user should run the command.

 You can add many commands at you want and if you want to delay their running, put the **sleep 3s** (as many seconds as you want, I just use 3 here) above it.

 ### 2. Edit rc.local file

 *Note:* Please keep in mind that all commands put in this file are run with root power at startup.
-So it can run `sudo` command without a password.
+So it can run the `sudo` command without a password.
 {: .notice--info}